First Dark Matter Search Results from the LUX-ZEPLIN (LZ) Experiment

 Statistical inference of WIMP scattering cross section and mass is performed with an extended unbinned profile likelihood statistic in the $\log_{10}$\stwoc-\sonec\ observable space, with a two-sided construction of the \SI{90}{\percent} confidence bounds~\cite{baxter2021recommended}.
 Background and signal component shapes are modeled in the observable space using the \textsc{geant4}-based package \textsc{baccarat}~\cite{akerib2021simulations,ALLISON2016186} and a custom simulation of the LZ detector response using the tuned \textsc{nest} model.
 The background component uncertainties are included as constraint terms in a combined fit of the background model to the data, the result of which is also shown in Table~\ref{tab:bkgds}.

 Above the smallest tested WIMP mass of \SI{9}{GeV/c\squared}, the best-fit number of WIMP events is zero, and the data are thus consistent with the background-only hypothesis.
 Figure~\ref{fig:limitplot} shows the \SI{90}{\percent} confidence level upper limit on the spin-independent WIMP-nucleon cross section $\sigma_{\mathrm{SI}}$ as a function of mass.
-The minimum of the limit curve is at $m_{\chi}=$~\SI{30}{GeV/c\squared} with a limit of $\sigma_{\mathrm{SI}}=$ \SI{6.5E-48}{cm\squared}.
-For WIMP masses between \SI{19}{GeV/c\squared} and \SI{26}{GeV/c\squared}, background fluctuations produce a limit which is below a critical discovery power threshold, $\pi_{\rm crit}=0.32$, and for these masses the reported limit is set to the limit equivalent to $\pi_{\rm crit}$~\cite{baxter2021recommended}.
+For WIMP masses between \SI{13}{GeV/c\squared} and \SI{36}{GeV/c\squared}, background fluctuations produce a limit that is substantially smaller than the median expected limit, as shown by the dot-dashed line in Fig.~\ref{fig:limitplot}.
+For these masses, the limit is constrained to a cross section such that the power of the alternate hypothesis is $\pi_{\rm crit}=0.16$~\cite{cowan2011power}.
+This restricts the fluctuation to $1\sigma$ below the median expected limit.
+The introduction of the power constraint also introduces overcoverage, i.e., the coverage of the limit with the power constraint is greater than 90\%.
+The minimum of the limit curve is $\sigma_{\mathrm{SI}}=$ \SI{9.2E-48}{cm\squared} at $m_{\chi}=$~\SI{36}{GeV/c\squared}.
+The minimum of the unconstrained limit curve is \SI{6.2E-48}{cm\squared} at \SI{26}{GeV/c\squared}, and the minimum of the median expected limit is \SI{1.9E-47}{cm\squared} at \SI{43}{GeV/c\squared}.
 The background model and data as a function of reconstructed energy are shown in Fig.~\ref{fig:energy}, and the data agree with the background-only model with a p-value of 0.96.
 LZ also reports the most sensitive limit on spin-dependent neutron scattering, detailed in the Appendix.
-A data release for this result is in the Supplemental Materials~\footnote{See Supplemental Material at \url{\supplementalurl} for a data release for information shown in Figs.~\ref{fig:NRacc},~\ref{fig:s1s2wimp},~\ref{fig:limitplot},~\ref{fig:limitplotSDn}, and~\ref{fig:limitplotSDp}}.
+A data release for this result is in the Supplemental Material~\footnote{See Supplemental Material at \url{\supplementalurl} for a data release for information shown in Figs.~\ref{fig:NRacc},~\ref{fig:s1s2wimp},~\ref{fig:limitplot},~\ref{fig:limitplotSDn}, and~\ref{fig:limitplotSDp}}.

 The LZ experiment has achieved the highest sensitivity to spin-independent WIMP-nucleon scattering for masses greater than \SI{9}{GeV/c\squared} due to the successful operation of an integrated detector system containing the largest dual-phase xenon TPC to date.
 LZ is continuing operations at SURF and will undertake further detector and analysis optimization to search for a broad range of rare-event physics searches, including WIMPs, neutrinoless double-beta decay, solar neutrinos, and solar axions~\cite{akerib2019projected, akerib2020projected, akerib2021projected} over an estimated \SI{1000}{day} exposure.